dl4genaudio/dl4genaudio.github.io/features/index.md

 ## Dimensionality reduction via audio feature extraction

-The figure below shows the power of audio features to reduce the dimensionality of audio signals and visualize the differences between different kinds of audio sources.
+The figure below shows the power of audio features to reduce the dimensionality of audio signals, which can help us visualize the differences between discrete categories of audio sources.

+<img src="../assets/centroid_instruments.png" alt="drawing" width="400"/>

 The figure plots a single feature (the spectral centroid), extracted from signals produced by different musical instruments.
-This single feature allows for visual inspection of the quantitative differences that separate these musical instruments.
+This single feature allows for visual inspection of the quantitative properties that differentiate these musical instruments.

-<img src="../assets/centroid_instruments.png" alt="drawing" width="400"/>

 * Stop and think: could extracting more audio features allow for better visualization and separation of the same signals plotted in the figure above?